For millennia, humans have asked the same question: what should I do today?

 After all the automation, after all the rate-setting, what is left that is distinctly human?

-Not even rate-setting, in the mechanical sense — systems can aggregate preferences more efficiently than deliberative assemblies.
+Not physical labor (machines do it better).
+Not cognitive labor (AI does it better).
+Not decision-making (algorithms do it better).
+Not even rate-setting in the mechanical sense; systems can aggregate preferences more efficiently than deliberative assemblies.

 What is left is the thing that cannot be automated: the having of preferences in the first place.

-The Sibyl can optimize for any objective function.
-It cannot want.
-It can compute the best path to any goal.
-It cannot choose the goal.
-It can model human preferences with extraordinary accuracy.
-It cannot have human preferences.
+The Sibyl can optimize for any objective function but cannot want.
+It can compute the best path to any goal but cannot choose the goal.
+It can model human preferences with extraordinary accuracy but cannot have human preferences.

 Wanting is the human residual.
 The irreducible core that remains when everything else is automated.
 Not doing, but desiring.
 Not executing, but valuing.
 Not computing, but caring.